ViditTiwari/restaurant-reservation-system/README.md

 # Restaurant-reservation-system
 Telegram bot to handle table reservation of restaurant

-Create a virtual enivronment of Python 3
+Create a virtual enivronment of Python 2

 ### Get all dependencies (in an existing Environment)

+Create a directory to store your third-party libraries, such as lib/.

+$ mkdir lib

-$ pip install -r requirements.txt
+$ pip install -t lib -r requirements.txt

-Create config.py and populate with your values.

-### Get all nltk packages before running the bot

-Run python

-In interpretor type

-import nltk

-nltk.download()

-Package identifier names to be downloaded are as follows(space seperated)

-averaged_perceptron_tagger
-brown
-maxent_ne_chunker
-names
-punkt
-stopwords
-words

-### Run python file reservation_bot.py
+Change sample_app.yaml and rename to app.yaml

+Change sample_config.py and rename to config.py

+### Test the application locally

+$ dev_appserver.py app.yaml

+### Deploy to gcloud

+$ gcloud app deploy